havaian/study/mail/README.md

 When setting up your domains in Mailcow:

 1. The domain name added in Mailcow admin panel determines the domain for email addresses (e.g., if `mail.example.com` is added as the domain, emails will be user@mail.example.com).
-2. In this setup, `mail.e-polyclinic.uz` is added as the domain in Mailcow.
+2. In this setup, `mail.online-study.com` is added as the domain in Mailcow.
 3. This differs from the standard recommendation but will work as long as DNS records are configured accordingly.
 4. Email addresses will be created as `user@example.com`, not as `user@mail.example.com`.
 5. The MX record must point to your mail server (e.g., `mail.example.com`), not directly to an IP address.